LandyOnline - Land Rovers in Africa

 OWNERS

-Land Rover 90 / 110 / Range Rover A-Frame Ball Joint Replacement.
+Land Rover A-Frame Ball Joint Replacement

 Symptom:

 Clonk noise when pulling off or accelerating after slowing down, also when braking after accelerating.
+This suspension clonk is especially noticeable in a Defender.

 Solution: